balancer/code-review/rate-providers/AffineLiquidRestakingRateProvider.md

 ### Common Manipulation Vectors
 - [x] The Rate Provider is susceptible to donation attacks.
-    - comment: The ERC4626 wrapper calls the vaults balance for totalAssets() which is part of the `totalAssets` used in the `getRate` calculation.
+    - comment: The ERC4626 wrapper calls the vaults balance for totalAssets() which is part of the `totalAssets` used in the `converToAsset` call and therefore in the `getRate` calculation.

     ```solidity
     /**